 On this page

-Similarly, pouring them down the drain will pollute our waterways, harm animals and vegetation, contaminate our water supply and make rivers and beaches unsafe for swimming.
+Pouring them down the drain will pollute the environment, harm animals and vegetation, contaminate our water supply and make rivers and beaches unsafe for swimming.

-Follow these tips to safely buy, store, and use household chemicals until you can dispose of them at a local Detox your Home event.
+Follow these tips to safely buy, store, use and dispose of toxic items at home.

 Being a smart consumer can help you manage the risk of harm and identify low-risk alternatives.